alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 > I would check the directionality of the glyphs in your image.
 I noticed that "b" and "p" are OK, yet "d" and "q" are not.
 I think the problem is that splines which should be clockwise are counter, and those which should be counter are clockwise.
 Try e.g. "Correct Direction".

 I still lack some context here, but I'd love to dig in and try to find the fix.
-If anyone has any ideas, let me know :)
+If anyone has any ideas, let me know!

 ## Conclusion